 These pieces of training include:

-Black Student Union: Out of the Spring Equity Discussions led by Mr. Aiken, the LSHS Black Student Union was formed!
+Out of the Spring Equity Discussions led by Mr. Aiken, the LSHS Black Student Union was formed!
 Student leaders emerged from those spring meetings, and they started work in August.
-To date, the BSU has participated in the Homecoming Parade, participated in the Billboard HBCU event at Stansberry Leadership Center, Held a social at Jazzy B’s (a black-owned BBQ in Lee’s Summit), enjoyed a Secret Santa gift exchange in December, held an ice-skating social over winter break, re-formed the LSHS Steppers club, and begun planning for a Black History Month which includes spirit weeks and an assembly.
+To date, the BSU has participated in the Homecoming Parade, participated in the HBCU Walking Billboard event at Stansberry Leadership Center, Held a social at Jazzy B’s (a black-owned BBQ in Lee’s Summit), enjoyed a Secret Santa gift exchange in December, held an ice-skating social over winter break, re-formed the LSHS Steppers club, and began planning for a Black History Month which includes spirit weeks and an assembly.

 Belonging Through a Culture of Dignity